• Skip to secondary menu

 Step 6

-Add ample glue and wrap the box up with the painter’s tape, adding the small pieces to the back to keep it square.
+Add ample glue and wrap the box up with painter’s tape, adding the small pieces to the back to keep it square.
 The beveled side is facing downward on the very top 2″ piece.
 The other beveled piece will be facing upward on the cabinet to hold it!

 DIY Cup Dispenser